BloomTech-Labs/scribble-stadium-ds/structured_experiments/guidelines.md

-# Guidlines for Datascience and Machine learning experimentation
+# Guidelines for Datascience and Machine Learning Experimentation
-The purpose of this document is to elaborate on a sctructured experimental technique which utilizes the scitific method
+The purpose of this document is to elaborate on a structured experimental technique which utilizes the scientific method
 <table>
 <tr>
 <td>